scambo00/Google_Assistant_WNR/README.md

 <img src='/images/updateDeviceIntent.jpg'/>
 Click on the "Entities" selection on the left pane and type the test statement "update devices" into the test console on the right.
 <img src='/images/testUpdateDevices.jpg'/>
 The agent responds back with the number of wink devices WNR detected.
-Clinking on the @winkName entity should display all of your wink devices.
-The left column is the winkName and the right is syonyms that you can add to.
+Clicking on the @winkName entity should display all of your wink devices.
+The left column is the winkName and the right is synonyms that you can add to.
 <img src='/images/winkNameEntity.jpg'/>